sethvincent/development-environments-for-beginners/book.md

 ### vagrant

+Running `vagrant --help` should return the help text of vagrant.

 ### git

+Running the command `git --help` should return the help text of git.

 ### sublime

+Open up the Sublime text editor to ensure that it is installed properly.

 ## Create a folder for working through examples

 Let's make a folder named dev-envs in your home directory.

-On Macs the home directory is:
+### On Macs the home directory is:

 ```
 /Users/YOUR-USERNAME
 ```

-On Windows:
+### On Windows:

 ```
 %userprofile%
 ```

-On Linux:
+### On Linux:

 ```
 /home/YOUR-USERNAME
 ```

+### Shortcut

 On Mac, Linux, and recent versions of Windows (in the Powershell terminal / in Windows 7+), there's a useful alias for a user's home directory, the tilde: